LaurieQiu/laurieqiu.github.io/_posts/2021-06-08-life-as-a-game.md

 ---
 layout: post
-title: life as a game
+title: Life as a game
 ---

 I read [an article](https://www.notboring.co/p/the-great-online-game) several days ago, and some of the ideas kept lingering in my mind: